Having issues with Kodi?

 Remove recently installed addons, updates, or builds

-If Kodi is consistently crashing or freezing that’s a sure sign that something has gone wrong.
-First, consider when this problem began and what your actions were just prior to the problem beginning.
+If Kodi is consistently crashing or freezing, it’s a sure sign that something has gone wrong.
+Consider when this problem began and what your actions were just prior to the problem beginning.

 Disable hardware acceleration

 Hardware acceleration is one of the main causes of Kodi crashes, particularly on Android.
 Disabling it is simple: from the Kodi home screen, click the gear icon, then Player settings.